quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Epistasis between germline mutator alleles

 We have identified a locus on chromosome 6 that amplifies a C>A germline mutator phenotype in the BXDs, a population of recombinant inbred lines (RILs) derived from the laboratory mice DBA/2J and C57BL/6J.
-DBA/2J (*D*) alleles at this locus had no detectable effect on C>A mutation rates in mice that also harbored "wild-type" C57BL/6J (*B*) alleles at a previously discovered mutator locus on chromosome 4 [@PMID:35545679]; however, mice with *D* alleles at both loci had even higher mutation rates that those with *D* alleles at either locus alone (Figure @fig:spectra-comparison).
+DBA/2J (*D*) alleles at this locus had no detectable effect on C>A mutation rates in mice that also harbored "wild-type" C57BL/6J (*B*) alleles at a previously discovered mutator locus on chromosome 4 [@PMID:35545679].
+However, mice with *D* alleles at *both* loci had even higher mutation rates that those with *D* alleles at either locus alone (Figure @fig:spectra-comparison).
 Epistatic interactions between mutator alleles have been previously documented in yeast [@PMID:16492773] and in human cell lines [@PMID:35859169], but never to our knowledge in a whole-animal context.

 Importantly, we discovered epistasis between germline mutator alleles in an unnatural population of model organisms that have been inbred by brother-sister mating in a highly controlled laboratory environment [@PMID:33472028].
 This breeding setup likely attenuated the effects of natural selection on all but the most deleterious alleles [@doi:10.1146/annurev.ecolsys.39.110707.173437], and may have facilitated the fixation of large-effect mutator alleles that would be less common in wild, outbreeding populations.
-We have not conclusively fine-mapped the chromosome 6 mutator locus to a causal variant, but believe that a nonsynonymous mutation in the DNA glycosylase *Mbd4* &mdash; which was not observed in wild mouse populations &mdash; is the best candidate.
+We have not conclusively fine-mapped the chromosome 6 mutator locus to a causal variant, but believe that nonsynonymous mutations in the DNA glycosylases *Ogg1* and *Mbd4* are the best candidates.
-Our results demonstrate that multiple mutator alleles have spontaneously arisen during the evolutionary history of laboratory mice, supporting the hypothesis that mutation pressure can rapidly augment germline mutation rates and that purifying selection is required to keep mutation rates low.
+Our results demonstrate that multiple mutator alleles have spontaneously arisen during the evolutionary history of inbred laboratory mice, supporting the hypothesis that purifying selection is required to keep mutation rates low.

-### *Mbd4* may influence the effects of *Mutyh* mutator alleles by regulating apoptosis
+### Possible causal alleles underlying the chromosome 6 mutator locus

-Two DNA repair genes overlap the C>A mutator locus on chromosome 6 and also contain nonsynonymous differences between the C57BL/6J and DBA/2J founder strains: *Ogg1*, a glycosylase that excises the oxidative DNA lesion 8-oxoguanine (8-oxoG) [@PMID:17581577], and *Mbd4*, a glycosylase that removes mispaired thymine nucleotides opposite spontaneously deaminated CpGs.
+Two DNA repair genes overlap the C>A mutator locus on chromosome 6 and also contain nonsynonymous differences between the C57BL/6J and DBA/2J founder strains: *Ogg1*, a glycosylase that excises the oxidative DNA lesion 8-oxoguanine (8-oxoG) [@PMID:17581577], and *Mbd4*, a glycosylase that removes thymine nucleotides at G:T mispairs following spontaneous deamination of methylated CpGs.
 Both genes have been previously linked to somatic mutator phenotypes and carcinogenesis.
 Missense mutations and loss-of-heterozygosity in *Ogg1* have been associated with increased risk of human cancer [@PMID:22829015;@PMID:9662341], and copy-number losses of either *Ogg1* or *Mutyh* are linked to elevated rates of spontaneous C>A mutation in human neuroblastoma [@doi:10.1073/pnas.2007898118].
-Biallelic loss-of-function (LOF) mutations in human *MBD4* underlie a neoplastic syndrome that closely mimics forms of familial adenomatous polyposis caused by LOF mutations in *MUTYH* [@PMID:35460607].
+Biallelic loss-of-function (LOF) mutations in human *MBD4* underlie a neoplastic syndrome that mimics forms of familial adenomatous polyposis caused by LOF mutations in *MUTYH* [@PMID:35460607].
 A recent study also identified a homozygous frameshift mutation in the primate homolog of *MBD4* that causes a hypermutator phenotype in the maternal germline [@doi:10.1101/2023.03.27.534460].
 This phenotype primarily comprises C>T mutations at CpG and CpA sites, a mutation signature that has previously been associated with LOF mutations in *Mbd4* [@PMID:12130785].

+Although we are unable to conclusively determine that either *Mbd4* or *Ogg1* harbors the causal variant underlying the observed C>A mutator phenotype, both genes are plausible candidates.

+#### *Ogg1* might further impair the base-excision repair of 8-oxoguanine lesions

-Although *Ogg1* is a member of the same base-excision repair pathway as *Mutyh* (the protein-coding gene we previously implicated as harboring mutator alleles at the locus on chromosome 4), a number of lines of evidence suggest that the p.Asp129Asn missense mutation in *Mbd4* is the more compelling candidate mutator allele.
+*Ogg1* is a member of the same base-excision repair (BER) pathway as *Mutyh*, the protein-coding gene we previously implicated as harboring mutator alleles at the locus on chromosome 4 [@PMID:17581577].
+Each of these genes has a distinct role in the BER reponse to oxidative DNA damage, and thereby the prevention of C>A mutations [@PMID:28963982;@PMID:24732879].
+Following damage by reactive oxygen species, *Ogg1* is able to recognize and remove 8-oxoguanine lesions that are base-paired with cytosine nucleotides; once 8-oxoG is excised, other members of the BER pathway are mobilized to restore a proper G:C base pair at the site.
+If an 8-oxoG lesion is not removed before the cell enters S-phase, adenine can be mis-incorporated opposite 8-oxoG during DNA replication [@PMID:28963982].
+If this occurs, *Mutyh* can excise the mispaired adenine, leaving a one nucleotide gap that is processed and filled with a cytosine by other BER proteins.
+The resulting C:8-oxoG base pair can then be "returned" to *Ogg1* for excision and repair.
+Defects in the BER response to oxidative damage lead to significantly elevated rates of C>A mutation.
+For example, mice with triple knockouts (KO) of *Ogg1*, *Mutyh*, and *Mth1* (which encodes an enzyme that prevents 8-oxo-dGTP from being incorporated during DNA synthesis [@PMID:8226881]) accumulate excess 8-oxoG in their gonadal cells [@PMID:24732879].
+Almost 99% of *de novo* germline mutations in the *Ogg1/Mutyh/Mth1* triple KO mice were C>A transversions, demonstrating the clear role of 8-oxoG repair in preventing C>A mutation.

+The p.Thr95Ala *Ogg1* missense variant is not predicted to be deleterious by *in silico* tools like SIFT [@PMID:12824425], and does not occur at a nucleotide that is well-conserved across mammalian species (Table @tbl:nonsyn-diffs).
+We also observed that the *D* allele at p.Thr95Ala is segregating at an allele frequency of nearly 26% among wild-derived *Mus musculus domesticus* animals, and is fixed in other wild populations of *Mus musculus musculus*, *Mus musculus castaneus*, and *Mus spretus* .
+Although we would expect *a priori* that *Ogg1* deficiency would lead to increased 8-oxoG accumulation and elevated C>A mutation rates, these lines of evidence suggest that p.Thr95Ala is not highly deleterious on its own, and might only exert a detectable effect on the BER pathway when *Mutyh* function is also impaired.
+Overall, it is challenging to predict the functional consequences of the *Ogg1* p.Thr95Ala variant, and as we discuss below, the p.Asp129Asn missense mutation in *Mbd4* is also a compelling candidate mutator allele.

+#### *Mbd4* may influence the effects of *Mutyh* mutator alleles by regulating apoptosis

-Unlike the *Ogg1* p.Thr95Ala mutation, p.Asp129Asn occurs at an amino acid residue that is well-conserved across mammalian species, resides within an annotated protein domain (the *Mbd4* methyl-CpG binding domain), and is predicted to be deleterious by *in silico* tools like SIFT [@PMID:12824425] (Table @tbl:nonsyn-diffs).
+Unlike the *Ogg1* p.Thr95Ala mutation, the p.Asp129Asn variant in *Mbd4* resides within an annotated protein domain (the *Mbd4* methyl-CpG binding domain), occurs at a nucleotide and amino acid residue that are both well-conserved, and is predicted to be deleterious by SIFT [@PMID:12824425] (Table @tbl:nonsyn-diffs).
 A missense mutation that affects the homologous amino acid in humans (p.Asp142Gly in GRCh38/hg38) is also present on a single haplotype in the Genome Aggregation Database (gnomAD) [@PMID:32461654] and is predicted by SIFT and Polyphen [@PMID:20354512] to be "deleterious" and "probably_damaging" in human genomes, respectively.

 Loss-of-function mutations in *Mbd4* are not typically associated with C>A mutator phenotypes.